Guardians of our Rivers

 How can you get involved?

-Unhealthy rivers are not attractive places to spend time in, on, or by – they do not foster the sense of belonging that people and communities need.
-Through this project, communities will be empowered to become ‘River Guardians’ of their local rivers and to deliver change through greater understanding of what constitutes a healthy river.
+Unhealthy rivers are not attractive places to spend time in, on, or by – nor do they foster a sense of belonging with people and communities.
+Through this project, communities will be empowered to become ‘River Guardians’ for their local rivers and deliver change through greater understanding of what constitutes a healthy river.

-We are seeking volunteers to become Citizen Scientists, helping to monitor their local rivers and upload the results into the Riverfly Partnership national database.
+We are seeking volunteers to become Citizen Scientists, helping to monitor their local rivers and upload the results onto the Riverfly Partnership national database.

 You can also get involved through a series of illustrated project talks, community led events and story sharing days between communities.